wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 We added the following integrations in July/August 2018:
 * Runscope integration
-* AWS Lambda Functions Integration (Wavefront SDK support for AWS Lambda)
+* AWS Lambda Functions Integration (Collection of standard metrics plus Wavefront wrappers for AWS Lambda functions)
-* Google Cloud Functions integration

 We added dashboards to some of our cloud integrations.
-Each of the dashboards also has an integration file so it's easy to find.
+Each of the dashboards also has an integration tile so it's easy to find.

 * Google Cloud Platform Integration
   * Google Cloud Storage integration
   * Google Cloud Spanner integration
   * Google Firebase integration
+  * Google Cloud Functions integration

 * AWS Integration
   * AWS IoT Integration